 “When mom’s health started to deteriorate she started taking everything out on me.
 I can never do anything right.
 I try so hard to please her and make her happy but she is constantly complaining and criticizing me.
 What can I do to protect myself from her wrath?”

-Unfortunately this is a common occurrence.
-Just like disgruntled teenagers tend to project their mood swings on their parents, so too can moody elders take their frustrations out on their caregivers.
+Unfortunately, this is a common occurrence.
+Just as disgruntled teenagers tend to project their mood swings on their parents, so too can moody elders take their frustrations out on their caregivers.
 Anger and frustration can stem from a lack of control, depression, anxiety, and even dementia.
 While these feelings are a normal reaction to a normal part of life, how we as caregivers cope with these feelings can make a big difference.

 Why is this happening?